SmartsvXD/InstaUnfollowerFinder/README.md

 - Unzip the downloaded file
 - Open `~/connections/followers_and_following`
 - Move `followers.json` and `following_1.json` in the cloned repository folder
-- Run `main.py`, if everything is done correctly it should print the list of accounts
+- Run `main.py` and select **"Find unfollowers"**, if everything is done correctly it should print the list of accounts

 ## Privacy Note
 - This script runs entirely on your local machine.
 No personal data is shared or transmitted elsewhere.
 The code does not require your Instagram username or password.